Andrew Bayne Memorial Library: World War I memorial

 On 29 May 1920, the Mothers of Democracy dedicated twelve trees in Bayne Park as memorials to "those boys whose lives were given to the cause of our always-loved freedom".
 On 29 November 1921, a bronze sculpture by Giuseppe Moretti was unveiled on the corner on North Balph and Teece Avenues.
 The monument is of the soldier as an artisan, a worker, but also a man of heroic courage, "who fought only when needed and then fought well and helped bring home a just and honorable victory".
 The doughboy is depicted standing with left foot on an anvil, but holding a winged figure representing liberty.
 The statue is 10 ft tall and situated on a 4 ft high granite pedestal, upon which is an inscription: "Erected by the loyal citizens of Bellevue to their patriotic sons who served in the World War.
 They loved peace, but dared to fight".

 The "Lone Sentinel"

 The "Lone Sentinel" was an elm tree (Ulmus americana) that stood in Bayne Park for approximately 400 years.
 In 1983, the tree was designated the largest American elm east of the Mississippi River.
 The tree's crown spread 320 ft and reached 110 ft in height.
 The tree had become substantially weakened by Dutch elm disease, and in May 1998, a windstorm tore a large branch, weighing several tons, from the southern side of the tree.
 The loss of so much of the tree's mass caused the trunk to split, and it had to be taken down in 1998.

-Alleged haunting

-According to The World's Most Haunted Places by Jeff Belanger, there have been sporadic accounts of a female "ghostly presence" at the Andrew Bayne Memorial Library for decades.
-The spirit, identified with Amanda Bayne Balph, allegedly began making herself heard especially since the deterioration of the Lone Sentinel elm.